Stray Kids

-The leader, Bang Chan, personally selected each member to be a part of the band before filming the eponymous 2017 reality television show, which is unusual in K-pop, where that authority is usually held by the agency's executives and creative directors.
+The leader, Bang Chan, personally selected each member to be a part of the band before filming the eponymous 2017 reality television show.
 The band released their unofficial debut extended play (EP) Mixtape in January 2018 and officially debuted on March 25 with the EP I Am Not, which was followed by the EPs I Am Who and I Am You, completing the I Am EP series.
 The Clé trilogy, consisting of Clé 1: Miroh, Clé 2: Yellow Wood, and Clé: Levanter, was released in 2019.

+Stray Kids made their Japanese debut in 2020 with the compilation album SKZ2020, which was released through Epic Records Japan.
+Their debut Japanese single, "Top", debuted atop the Oricon Singles Chart, making them the fourth foreign male artist to do so with their first single.
 The band's first studio album, Go Live (2020), became its first platinum-certified album by the Korea Music Content Association (KMCA).
-That year, Stray Kids made their Japanese debut with the compilation album SKZ2020, which was released through Epic Records Japan.
-Their debut Japanese single, "Top", debuted atop the Oricon Singles Chart, making them the fourth foreign male artist to do so with their first single.
+Its lead single, "God's Menu", is regarded as the group's signature track.
+In 2021, Stray Kids' second studio album, Noeasy, was the group's first million-selling album.

-In 2021, Stray Kids' second studio album, Noeasy, became its first million-selling album.
-After signing with Republic Records for promotions in the United States in 2022, the band released their EPs Oddinary, Maxident (both 2022), Rock-Star (2023), and Ate (2024); their studio albums 5-Star (2023) & Karma (2025); and their first mixtape, Hop (2024).
-These seven releases peaked at number one on the US Billboard 200, making them the first act to debut at the top of the Billboard 200 with their first seven charted albums.
-The KMCA certified 5-Star five million in album sales, making Stray Kids the third group to achieve this in Korea.
-In 2023, the band appeared on Times list of Next Generation Leaders.
-As of December 2024, Stray Kids has sold over 31 million albums, both Korean and Japanese releases.
+After signing with Republic Records for promotions in the United States in 2022, Stray Kids' subsequent releases–Oddinary, Maxident (both 2022), 5-Star, Rock-Star (both 2023), Ate, Hop (both 2024), Karma, Do It (both 2025), and This & That (2026)–debuted atop the Billboard 200, making them the first act to debut at the top of the chart with their first nine entries.
+The KMCA certified the band's 5-Star for selling 5 million albums, the third group to achieve this in South Korea.
+As of May 2026, Stray Kids has sold over 40 million albums, both Korean and Japanese releases.
+Rock-Stars lead single "Lalalala" became their first entry on the Billboard Hot 100.
+The band's Japanese EP Social Path / Super Bowl (Japanese Ver.)
+(2023) was their first million certification in Japan.